Fusionmedstaff

 Equipped with your degree and licensure, you may be ready to hit the road and officially call yourself a travel nurse or allied health traveler.
 But there is one more item on your to-do list that you need to cross off before applying to travel jobs and that’s to gain IRL experience in your healthcare profession.

-Generally, to become an allied health traveler or travel nurse, you’ll need at least one year of experience in a healthcare setting.
-The only exceptions to this rule are occupational therapists, COTAs, physical therapists, and PTAs who can start traveling right after graduation.
+Generally, to become an allied health traveler or travel nurse, you’ll need at least one-year of experience in a healthcare setting.
+The exceptions to this rule are occupational therapists, COTAs, physical therapists, and PTAs who can start traveling right after graduation.

 Having healthcare experience under your belt before traveling enhances your expertise, hones your problem-solving capabilities, and gives you the confidence needed to handle tough situations.
 This step in becoming a travel nurse or allied health traveler bridges the gap between academic knowledge and practical application, ensuring that you’re fully ready to provide top-notch care wherever you are.